GeoPyTool/GeoPyTool/README.md

 ### For Mac Users

-On macOS, everything is extremely easy to use GeoPyTool.
+On macOS, GeoPyTool is extremely easy to use.
 There is **no need to touch the SIP**(System Integrity Protection) at all.
-Please leave a message if you encounter different situations, which should contain the version of your operating system.
+Please leave a message if you encounter different situations, and include the version of your operating system.

-Please believe me that I have tried this on several brand new Mac machines.
+I have tried this on several brand new Mac machines.

 Just download and unzip the packed file, then double click on the GeoPyTool.app file, you will find the APP available as the following picture shows.